 California DUI Accident Victim Lawyers

 The California personal injury attorneys at Bisnar Chase have secured millions of dollars in verdicts and settlements for victims of negligence and wrongdoing.
-Driving under the influence – be it under the influence or alcohol or recreational or prescription drugs – is not only illegal and irresponsible, but it is also an extremely negligent and reckless act.
-A driver who becomes intoxicated and chooses to get behind the wheel puts every other person on the road at risk of serious injury or death.
+Driving under the influence of alcohol and/or drugs is not just reckless and irresponsible, but it is also an extremely negligent and illegal act that could result in property damage, injuries and loss of life.

 California law prohibits drivers from operating a vehicle while under the influence of alcohol and/or drugs.
 According to California Vehicle Code Section 23152 (a): "It is unlawful for any person who is under the influence of any alcoholic beverage or drug, or under the combined influence of any alcoholic beverage and drug, to drive a vehicle."

 The law also states that drivers shall not operate motor vehicles with a blood alcohol concentration of 0.08 percent or higher.
 For drivers of commercial vehicles such as big-rigs, that legal limit is 0.04 percent.
 In addition, California Vehicle Code Section 23136 prohibits anyone under the age of 21 from driving with a measurable amount of alcohol in their systems.
 Also, a driver whose act of driving under the influence results in the death of another will likely face vehicular manslaughter charges under California Penal Code section 191.5 (a).

 Steps You Can Take to Protect Your Rights

 If you were the victim of a DUI crash and the at-fault driver was issued a citation for an open container or was arrested following the police investigation, you will likely be in a strong position while negotiating your claim.
 There are also other steps you can take in such types of incidents to protect your rights: